GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 | METAFLOW\_KUBERNETES\_DISK | Sets disk size for a container for metaflow run.
 The default value of this option is too big for Autopilot GKE cluster, so we decrease it to 2048 |

+# Model Fine-tuning and Serving

 ## Build the fine-tuning container image

 The model fine-tuning process requires a dedicated environment, which we will encapsulate in a container image.
-The dockerfile can be found in `finetune_inside_metaflow/image/Dockerfile`.
+The Dockerfile can be found in `finetune_inside_metaflow/image/Dockerfile`.

 1. Build the image using [Cloud Build](https://cloud.google.com/build/docs/overview) and push it to the newly created repository.
 That may take some time: